-How much do electric plinth heaters cost to run?
+How much does an electric plinth heater cost to run?

 This is a tricky question to answer definitively, as power costs vary across the country, some units are more efficient than others, and your home may or may not have top-notch insulation.

-Of course, electric plinth heaters with thermostatic control are designed to cut off when nominal temperatures have been reached, allowing for significant savings under that £5/week number.
-Additionally, many models feature allow you to cut the power, usually to 1kW, which effectively halves the power usage over the same time period.
+Of course, plinth heaters with thermostatic control are designed to cut off when nominal temperatures have been reached.
+And, this allows for significant savings under that £5/week number.
+Additionally, many models allow you to reduce the power, usually to 1kW, which effectively halves the power usage.

 How much power do I need to heat my kitchen/workshop/space adequately?

-While most product listings and reviews for electric plinth heaters make primary mention of the wattage drawn to power the heating element, the real-life heat output is measured in BTU.
-You thus want to match the size of the room you’re heating to the BTU capability of your chosen heater.
+Whilst most product listings for plinth heaters mention the device’s wattage, the real-life heat output is measured in BTUs.
+So, you want to match the size of the room you’re heating to the BTU capability of your chosen heater.

 There are many dedicated BTU/m3 calculators out there, but we’ll give you some back-of-envelope calculations to help your comparison shopping.
-Say your kitchen is 1000ft3; you can multiply that by 3 to yield a 3000BTU requirement.
-Your average 1000W heater is capable of producing somewhere around 3400BTU, so with some thermostatic control you should be able to hit the sweet spot.
+Say your kitchen is 1,000ft3; you can multiply that by 3 to yield a 3,000BTU requirement.
+Your average 1,000W heater is capable of producing somewhere around 3,400BTUs, so with some thermostatic control, you should be able to hit the sweet spot.

-Again, this is only a rough estimate, but it allows you to categorically strike off heaters which are clearly too powerful or not powerful enough.
-Too much power will end up triggering the overheat protection switch, while an underpowered heater will waste energy to give you subpar results.
+Again, this is only a rough estimate.
+But, it allows you to categorically strike off those devices with a heat output that is clearly beyond what oy need.
+Too much power may trigger the overheat protection switch, while an underpowered heater will waste energy and give you subpar results.

-If you’re sick of dealing with that massive radiator or space heater taking up your precious floor or wall space, consider an electric plinth heater.
-Not only do they offer superior heating characteristics to many of their larger, lumbering cousins, they can be installed completely independently of your central heating system.
+Sick of dealing with that massive radiator or space heater taking up your precious floor or wall space?
+Then consider an electric plinth heater.
+Not only do they offer superior heating to many of their larger cousins, but you can also install them independently of your heating system.